-What Is WooCommerce and How It Works?
+What Is WooCommerce in WordPress and How Does It Work?

 As one of the world's best content management systems, WordPress offers various plugins to help you reach business goals.
 One such standout plugin is WooCommerce, but what is WooCommerce exactly?